Tottenham - Arsenal: How to watch, team news, odds, stream link

+After a 2-0 win, Spurs are flying and Arsenal are struggling.
+Big time.

-With 2,000 lucky Tottenham fans allowed to attend this game, they will make plenty of noise given the recent form of Harry Kane and Co.
+With 2,000 lucky Tottenham fans allowed to attend this game, they made plenty of noise given the recent form of Harry Kane and Co.

 STREAM LIVE TOTTENHAM – ARSENAL

-Jose Mourinho has Tottenham top of the Premier League table heading into this weekend and they will move 11 points clear of Arsenal if they win.
+Jose Mourinho has Tottenham top of the Premier League table and they moved 11 points clear of Arsenal if they win.
 Mikel Arteta and Arsenal have struggled this season, as they’ve lost three on the spin at home in the Premier League and have struggled to score goals and create chances.

 Here’s everything you need to know ahead of Tottenham – Arsenal in the north London derby, as I’m on-site for the clash.